 A refund of 100 percent of the tuition and associated fees paid and adjusted for waivers, will be processed if official withdrawal from the university occurs prior to the drop deadline as stated on the academic calendar for each term.
 UCF will also refund 100 percent of tuition and associated fees paid for courses canceled by the university.

 Partial Refund (25%)

-A 25 percent refund of the tuition and associated fees paid and adjusted for waivers, may be processed if official withdrawal from the university occurs prior to the end of the fourth week of classes, or as designated by the university for summer sessions.
-Refer to the academic calendar for specific dates.
+A 25% of tuition and associated fees assessed, adjusted for waivers, may be processed if a student withdraws completely from the University prior to the end of the fourth week of classes during a 16 or 17 week semester, or as designated by the university for summer sessions.

 A written request for a refund must be submitted to Student Account Services within six (6) months of the close of the term to which the refund or other appeal action is applicable.
-Please contact Student Account Services by email at firstname.lastname@example.org or by phone at 407-823-2433 for additional information.
+Please submit the request to email@example.com.
+Please contact Student Account Services for additional information at 407-823-2433.

 Return of Financial Aid

 Students should be aware that if they completely withdraw (officially or unofficially) from the university after having received financial assistance, they may be required to repay all or a portion of that assistance.
 In addition, some administrative record changes, once approved and processed, will also require a repayment of financial assistance.
 This may result in tuition, housing, meals, or other charges that were previously paid on the student account being owed.
 Refunds processed to the student prior to the return of financial aid may also be due back to the university.